natgo/wt-wiki-scraper/wikitext-transpiled/ground/Challenger%202%20(YouTube%20Cup).md

 ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".''

 '''Pros:'''

+* Extremely accurate main cannon with a fast reload, particularly for a 120 mm; also good gunner optics
+* 10° of gun depression is highly useful and also increases the extremely good turret cheek protection
+* 36 km/h reverse speed, a far cry from the early poor reverse speed of other British MBTs
+* Has ESS, smoke shells and smoke grenades, a potential combat support tank
+* Excellent armour protection levels and can get upgraded chemical protection with Dorchester armour pack
+* Ammunition on the turret is inert; less vulnerable to overpenetrating shots by APFSDS, like on [[Ariete]].
+(NATO tanks with "blowout panel" as [[IPM1]], get sniped through the turret)

 *

 '''Cons:'''

+* A CR2 with an exposed hull is extremely vulnerable because of the negligible LFP armour
+* Cannon mantlet area has unreliable armour; this is the worst weak spot as is impossible to hide while firing
+* The frontal turret roof is somewhat vulnerable to chemical rounds when the optics or the machine gun is hit
+* Ammunition propellants are strewn inside the vehicle; hull or side penetrations often result in ammo detonation (Avoidable with only 16 shells loaded)
+* Sub-par acceleration and top speed relative to many other MBTs
+* Prior to mobility upgrades being researched, manual neutral gear selection is required for reasonable hull traverse

 *

 == History ==